distro/distro.github.com/_posts/design/2011-06-06-introducing-the-rc-conf.md

 layout: post
 ---

-One of the most important parts in a distribution is its configurability and it's ease of configuration.
+One of the most important parts in a distribution is its configurability and its ease of configuration.

 In this subject [Arch Linux](http://archlinux.org) is, in my opinion, one of the best.
 The way they unified all core configurations into the single `rc.conf` file is really elegant and simple, really